sinclaireric77/Module20_CapstoneP1/README.md

 Results:

-The best model ended up being the Support Vector Machine.
-Note also that all models ran roughly the same amount of time for total processing.

 ![results](https://github.com/user-attachments/assets/bb221794-f117-4edc-9787-47fd72011d27)

 So it looks like the SVM model is the best in terms of accuracy and precision and almost there with recall.
 So we'll evaluate the SVM model a little more int he following analysis.